Exploring the Assembly Code generated by Rust Recursive Tree Traversal

 Tree structure

-In the case of the Tree enum defined earlier, the right field of the Node variant is a Box<Tree<T>>, which is a pointer to another Tree object.
+In the case of the Tree enum defined earlier, the right field of the Node variant is a Box<Tree<T>>, a pointer to another Tree object.
 The presence or absence of this field can be used to infer the variant of the Tree object: if the right field is non-null, it means the Tree object is a Node, while if the right field is null, it means the Tree object is a Leaf.
-Therefore, the right field serves both as a discriminator and a pointer to the next Tree object.
+Therefore, the right field is a discriminator and a pointer to the next Tree object.

 Tree realization in Rust